 The stars filled the night sky over Astrelm.
 The cool, summer air blew through the lush, open fields, and the moon hung over the kingdom like a silent guardian protecting the land.
 The sun then shined bright as it rose over the horizon, piercing through the darkness.
 The fields lit up green as the sunlight covered the verdant expanse.
 The sky was painted cerulean blue, and the realm awakened from its slumber.
 A new day began.

 The young Ark Knight rode across the field on his horse as the sun rose in the distance.
 He had just woken up that morning happy, even after staying in that disgusting inn in the last town.
-For about three days, he traveled across the region on this horse that he borrowed from home, but it felt like he was riding for an eternity.
+For about ten days, he traveled across the region on this horse that he borrowed from home, but it felt like he was riding for an eternity.
 While it was just as hard leaving his home and his family, he still felt liberated being out in the world and on his own for the first time.
 After leaving home to journey to the capital, he finally reached his destination, which stood tall and proud from across the hill.

 The city of Newtown was a walled metropolis brimming with life.
 It was the capital of Astrelm and the city of opportunities.
 Divided into two sections, the majority of the city was within the Outer Ring between its two stone walls.
 In the Central Ring stood the glorious Citadel, where the Royal Family has lived and ruled over the entire kingdom for centuries.
 And with the most advanced technology protecting it from the Empire, the capital was the greatest stronghold on the planet.